As seen in:

 But don’t worry, I’m not going to do that.
 I’m going to show you some high school resume templates that’ll make things easier.

 This guide will show you:

-- More than 20 examples of high school student resume templates that’ll land you a job faster than you fall asleep in advanced trigonometry.
+- 10 examples of free high school student resume templates that’ll land you a job faster than you fall asleep in advanced trigonometry.

 - Expert tips on what you need to include in a resume template for high school students.